51FuR4nk/wallet-monitor/README.md

 # wallet-monitor
 Dero HE Wallet Monitor.
 Statistics and more

-This script aims to show some statistics about the dero mining production produced form a node.
+This script aims to show some statistics about the Dero mined from a node.
-Example output:
 ```
 ------------------------------------------------------------------------------
 |          :    1m    :   15m    :    1h    :    6h    :   24h    :    7d    |